cmuramoto/cedar-java/README.md

 Oddly enough java seems to perform better in skewed writes.

-The measurement used is different and more granular from that employed in C code, with nano-second measurement for every operation
+The measurement used was different and more granular from that employed in C code, with nano-second measurement for every operation

 ```java
 long query;